edward-e-daisey/DevSecOps_Projects/ReadMe.md

 Project Title: DevSecOps Projects
 Description: Scripts for DevOps automation.
 Dependencies:
-- Project 0: Azure Account, .NET Core 3.1 SDK, Azure Functions Core Tools, Visual Studio Code, Azure CLI, C# Extension
+- Project 0: To Be Updated
 - Project 1: See Table of Contents for url.

 See TableOfContents.md for a list of each individual DevSecOps project, as well as a brief description capturing the purpose of each project.